Rohanisamazing/todo-app-react/README.md

 -  npm install -D tailwindcss postcss autoprefixer  **to load the tailwind Css**
 -  npx tailwindcss init -p
 -  npm run dev
+  ### After opening the project you can Add, Edit, Delete
+  ### Click on the text for marked as task completed.

   ## Technologies Used
 React.js,